heartsentwined/ember-auth/README.md

   # do something
 ```

-However, see Redirect section below for built-in redirection support.
+However, see Redirects section right below for built-in redirection support.

 ## Redirects